 At its corporate headquarters in Seattle, Washington, Amazon built a series of three spheres as tall as 90 feet to provide a natural environment for employees.
 Inside the domes, over 400 species of plants from 30 countries grow, and employees can use a variety of spaces for meetings, relaxation, exercise, and even playing with their dogs.
 Amazon invested heavily in The Spheres, however, businesses can create enclosed natural spaces for far less using prefabricated outdoor pods.

 4. If you lack green real-estate, get creative.
-In city centres where green real estate is lacking, employers may have to get creative to take advantage of outdoor spaces.
+In downtown environments where green real estate is lacking, employers may have to get creative to take advantage of outdoor spaces.
 One popular area for outdoor office design in high-density location is the rooftop.

 5. Make it easy to use technology.
 Modern office workers need to be able to access company Wi-Fi and electricity while outside the building.
 Make sure your outdoor office spaces include charging stations and good internet and cell phone reception.